tryscer/flock/Book/Flock-Music.md

 ​        Inside it's full of people and already steaming hot.
 Ricky Nelson is singing on the radio about having been a little fool.
 Cindy is stunning in a coral dress in the back seat, blonde and blue-eyed and radiating sunshine.
 I hug her and she says quietly, "I've got something to–"
 ​        "Peaches\!"
 ​        "Don't call me that," I say to Barry, who’s sweating at the wheel in a brown suit that looks too big for him.
  ​        "Who's she?" says the girl sitting next to Cindy without looking in my direction.
 She’s got black cigarette pants and a black turtleneck and black sunglasses and black flat shoes.
-She’s reading through *Seventeen* (“The Big FASHION Issue\!”.)
+She’s reading through *Seventeen* (“The Big FASHION Issue\!”)
 ​        "Oh," says Cindy, storing her secret.
 "I want you to meet my favorite cousin.”
 Her voice, warm and loud and Southern, takes on its Party-Hostess quality.
 ​        "Eleanore," says the cousin over the magazine.
 Cindy lays a hand on Eleanore's knee and says, "After we’re done, we're taking Eleanore back to the train station going home.
 She lives in *New-York-City*, you know".
 Eleanore winces.
 ​        "We've met before," I tell Eleanore.
 ​        "Have we?" she says, disinterested.
 She pushes Cindy's hand away without looking up from her magazine.
 ​        "Alright, boys and girls, here we go," says Barry.
 We jerk in our seats as the old jalopy springs into action.

 Sitting shotgun is a mystery boy, tall, very handsome, ginger-haired.
 He’s wearing a tight, white tee-shirt and has his hand resting limply behind Barry’s back.
 I give Cindy an important look...
 ​        "Oh," says Cindy, her voice resuming that Party Hostess quality, "this of course is Barry's friend Tim".
 She whispers in my ear, "he has *all* the records".
 To Tim she says, "please meet Peaches.
 She’s a music fan, too".